-As a Singaporean from 1 degree north of the equator on travel to Bhutan/ Bhutan Travel for the first time, from a country with an average elevation of 15 meters above sea level (Bukit Timah is your highest point at 165m) to almost 3000m at most times, you may want to bring lots of warm clothes and comfortable shoes to negotiate with the variable cold weather and the rugged mountainous terrain.
-With high attitudinal variations, weather can be quite erratic in the cold sense in Bhutan.
+Singapore as a country, 1 degree north of the equator, when you travel to Bhutan for the first time, from a country with an average elevation of 15 meters above sea level (Bukit Timah is your highest point at 165m) to almost 3000m at most times, you may have to bring lots of warm clothes and comfortable shoes to negotiate with the variable cold weather and the rugged mountainous terrain.
 So please be prepared to brace the erratic weather as you venture outdoors.

 You might even consider what to wear when hiking, trekking and sightseeing, as well as for dinners, appointments and functions.
 A pair of sunglasses, sunscreen lotion and a hat; antiseptic cream, anti diarrhea pills, altitude & car sickness medicines (induced by the winding roads); insect repellents, flash light, umbrella, camera and accessories etc. Visitors are expected to dress modestly and respectfully especially when visiting monasteries, Dzongs and religious institutions.
 As a mark of respect, please remove hats, caps etc. as you enter religious and administrative premises and institutions or in any other place where the national flag is raised.